xplosionmind/old.tommi.space/_notes/public/Zettelkasten.md

 ## Software

 - [Obsidian](https://obsidian.md 'Obsidian'), a fresh, recent, powerful and intriguing Zettlekasten-centered app.
-It's not open source, there have been a lot of discussions about this, yet it's arguably the best.
+It’s not open source, there have been a lot of discussions about this, yet it’s arguably the best.
 	- [Zettelkasten with Obsidian, a video](https://youtu.be/hGLVu4ODs0w 'Zettelkasten with Obsidian')
 	- [A Zettelkasten about Zettelkasten in Obsidian](https://forum.obsidian.md/t/obsidian-zettelkasten/)
 - [Neuron](https://neuron.zettel.page), a great open-source app to manage Zettelkasten notes from CLI.